danielanywhere/Geometry/README.md

 -   **FVector3**.
 A single floating-point 3-position array vector for
     use with matrix operations.

+-   **FVector4**.
+A single precision floating-point4-position array
+    vector for use with 4x4 matrix operations and other tasks.

 Our geometric descriptors differ from others on two main features.
 First, all of our geometric descriptors are first-class objects, which